RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

 ## Working with VCF files

+We're now going to use bcftools to work with a joint-called exome VCF

 4. View a compressed VCF

    Most VCFs are compressed as they take up a lot of space and are too large to view.
 They are compressed using gzip ot bgzip, similar to compressed zip folders on a  computer.
 They generally have the suffix `.gz` and are accompanied by an index file with the suffix `.tbi` or `.csi`. \